Dealing with disputes about high hedges

 Overgrown areas or trees in parks on council owned land

-If there is an area of land or a tree or hedge that is overgrown and you believe it is council owned, in a park or a landscaped area, you can raise this issue via the pages in the Parks and Open Spaces section of the website.
+If there is an area of land or a tree or hedge that is overgrown in a park or a landscaped area, and you believe it is council owned, you can raise this issue via the Tree Maintenance webpage.

 When you can trim vegetation, hedges or trees